lokke scm edn: remove #:declarative; breaks 2.2; already the default

 There are no explicit bigints or BigDecimal (bigint, decimal?, bigdec, 7N, 4.2M, etc.), but of course arbitrarily large integers are supported.

-Rather than throwing an exception, the reader functions, read
+Rather than throwing an exception, the Clojure and edn reader

 .